The Flyers are poised to land a top-10 draft pick. Here are six center prospects they could target.

 Roger McQueen, Brandon Wheat Kings (Western Hockey League)

-Tier 4: The longshot
+Tier 4: The long shot

 With five centers likely locked into the top-10 picks, Jake O’Brien represents the outsider with the potential to make it six.